Kristina01111000/Drws_site/README.md

 - DR W pic promo soften or round edges
 - link bottom button on promo page
 - add button at top that says "its free to join today"
+- he's having issues with the scorecard again